bobbbay/salo/README.md

 **Salo** is a declarative, reproducible, statically-typed configuration language for building and deploying operating system images.
 This leads to composable, scalable, and functional operating systems in-situ.
 For more information about features, read [our documentation](https://semc-labs.github.io/Salo).

 ## Features

  * Expressive type system (dependent, first-class functions and types)
  * Efficient deployment (leveraging diffs to only deploy what you need)
+ * On-the-fly changes (configuring systems as quickly as possible)
+ * Powerful history management (view configuration history, and rollback to previous deployments)
+ * Staged changes (see exactly what your configuration does, before it's deployed)

 ## Getting started